AKSW/jekyll-rdf/README.md

   path: "simpsons.ttl"
 ```
 ## Make use of RDF data
+### Templates
-Now, create one or more files (e.g "rdf_index.html" or "person.html") in _layouts - directory to edit the layout for rdf-pages.
-You could also just copy our templates from test/source/_layouts directory.
+Now, create one or more files (e.g "rdf_index.html" or "person.html") in _layouts - directory to edit the temaplate for rdf-pages.
 For each resource a page will be rendered.
 See example below:
 ```html
 ---
 layout: default